peopleware/openapi/resource/relationships-and-search.md

 To go one step further and support searching within relationships using terms that refer to the participating entities in the relationship, search terms for the participating entities we want to filter need to be added.
-For consistency reasons, it is recommended to support all search terms that are available when search on the entity itself.
+For consistency reasons, it is recommended to support all search terms that are available when searching on the entity itself.

 To support searching within the relationship `R` on properties of `Y`, the search terms of `Y` must be added in the search record.
 The following is needed: